-His claims about his diet may not look like disordered eating at first glance since they do not directly promote weight loss or caloric restriction, however, they are definitely part of the wellness movement in which people promote restrictive and obsessive diets that are neither scientifically valid or emotionally and socially healthy.
+His claims about his diet may not look like disordered eating at first glance since they do not directly promote weight loss or caloric restriction.
+However, they are definitely part of the wellness movement in which people promote restrictive and obsessive diets that are neither scientifically valid or emotionally and socially healthy.

 The TB12 Method is a recipe for eating disorders

-Brady’s TB12 Method is filled with
+Tom Brady’s TB12 Method book is dangerous because it’s filled with

 Yes, Brady is an amazing athlete.
 He was genetically gifted at birth and has worked hard to develop his skills on the football field.
 Congratulations, Tom Brady.
 Now, please stop promoting dangerous and disordered eating advice.